Data sources for BMC HelixGPT

 User nameSalesforce user name with appropriate access rights.

-PasswordPassword of the user.
+PasswordPassword for the user.

 Domain